d-kozhevnikova/Ageing-transcriptome-meta-analysis/Project report.md

 #### Quality control

 To explore a similarity of the samples we applied the Principal Component Analysis (PCA) method of data clustering.
-The samples belonging to different ages are intermingled, so we need not remove them
+The samples belonging to different ages showed to be intermingled in the samples, so no samples were removed.

 #### Statistical testing